 Notice VYM’s larger weighting to Consumer Goods, Financials, Telecom, and Utilities.
 These are sectors notorious for relatively high dividend yields, but not necessarily a growing dividend over long time periods.

 Typical of Vanguard funds, both VIG and VYM have sufficient AUM and trading volume and low expense ratios; I’m ignoring those quick facts on these since they’re largely similar.
 Yield chasers will of course note that VYM – being focused on high yield per se – has a considerably higher dividend yield than VIG.
 I would encourage you to ignore that fact and instead focus on the fundamental mechanics and historical performance:

 In short, VIG has handily beaten VYM on every metric since inception – higher return, lower volatility, smaller drawdowns, and considerably higher risk-adjusted return (Sharpe).
 Over that same time period, VYM also underperformed an S&P 500 index.

+So are VIG and VYM good investments?
+Maybe.
 But here’s the kicker.
-Vanguard themselves investigated the strategies contained in VYM and VIG and concluded that their constituent stocks’ performance was fully explained by their exposure to the known equity factors of Value, Quality, and Low Volatility, so you may be better off simply investing in products that specifically target those factors.
+Vanguard themselves investigated the strategies contained in VYM and VIG and concluded that their constituent stocks’ performance was fully explained by their exposure to the known equity risk factors of Value, Quality, and Low Volatility, so you may be better off simply investing in products that specifically target those factors.

 Do you hold any of these ETFs in your portfolio?
 Let me know in the comments.